-With the holidays slowly approaching, you can expect a significant increase in traffic, which is great.
-But if your website isn’t ready to handle more than the average number of visitors, it can undoubtedly result in a loss of sales and online reputation.
+In the weeks leading up to the holidays, you can expect a higher than average number of visitors on your store, which is great.
+But if your website isn’t ready to handle the increased traffic, it can result in loss of sales and online reputation.

 Launch your updates now